Wandalen/wtools/doc/eng/README.md

 </details>

 <details>
-  <summary><a href="./concept/TypeUnroll.md">
+  <summary><a href="./concept/TypeUnroll.md#type-unroll">
     Type <code>unroll</code>
   </a></summary>
-    <code>Unroll</code> - data type, it is a special kind of array, capable to be unrolled in another array when performing operations on it.
+    Data type <code>unroll</code> - a special type of array that can be unrolled in another array when performing an operation on it.
 </details>

 <details>